 This is where it all began.
-London’s oldest area, The City of London ranges from the base of Tower Hill to Temple Bar – in it you’ll find Roman ruins, age-old churches and medieval guilds but also gleaming skyscrapers and classy cocktail bars.
+London’s oldest area, The City of London ranges from the base of Tower Hill to Temple Bar – in it you’ll find Roman ruins, age-old churches and mediaeval guilds but also gleaming skyscrapers and classy cocktail bars.

 In other words, there’s so much more to The City than just being London’s financial district.